Distinguished Lecturer of Ethics and Former Director

 Academically, he helped to create a school of journalism, founded a center for journalism ethics, and directed a center for multi-media journalism and communication.
 He has been a tenured professor at three major universities in Canada and the United States, and has 15 years of teaching at the graduate and undergraduate level.

-Ward was a reporter, war correspondent, and newsroom manager for 14 years.
+Prof. Ward was a reporter, war correspondent, and newsroom manager for 14 years.
 He covered conflicts in Yugoslavia, Bosnia and Northern Ireland.
-Ward then became the British Columbia bureau chief for The Canadian Press news agency in Vancouver.
+He then became the British Columbia bureau chief for The Canadian Press news agency in Vancouver.

-Ward has a PhD in philosophy from the University of Waterloo, Ontario, a Masters’ degree from the University of Toronto, and a Bachelor’s degree from St. Thomas University in Fredericton, N.B.
+Prof. Ward has a PhD in philosophy from the University of Waterloo, Ontario, a Masters’ degree from the University of Toronto, and a Bachelor’s degree from St. Thomas University in Fredericton, N.B.
+In 2016, St. Thomas University presented Prof. Ward with the Distinguished Alumni Award.